adacalypse/modern-times-ADA/index.md

 Can we find out more events that can be critically reflected through the movie plot summaries?

-First, we created employed Autophrase to extract high quality words from the plot summaries, and sorted by tf-idf score.
+First, we created employed Autophrase to extract high quality words from the plot summaries, and sorted by tf-idf score, where a document is a decade's worth of plot summaries.
+We print the first movie to contain that phrase in its summary.

 {% include_relative figs/top_phrases.html %}

+Early mentions of technology in movies include "sub

 After that, we identified several technological events and calculated the mutual information between these events and the plot summaries…